WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

 * Static Website

+A static website is a lightweight, fast-loading, and easy-to-maintain type of website that presents fixed content to users using basic web technologies.
+It is an ideal choice for projects where simplicity, speed, and low maintenance overhead are prioritized over dynamic, database-driven functionality.
 A static website consists of only client-side technologies such as HTML, CSS, and JavaScript.
 It doesn't require a server to generate or serve content dynamically.

 Utilizing CloudFront as a CDN for this static website improves the performance and reliability of the website by caching content at edge locations worldwide, reducing latency for users across the globe.